 There are several factors which you should think about before building without permit.
 Consequences can come into play when you decide to sell your home or refinance your home.
 You may see penalties when an inspector drives by your home and sees construction going on.
 This is probably the worst time to find out what happens when you build without a permit.
 Or you may feel repercussions when a home catastrophe happens and the damage was caused by faulty work.
 Unfortunately, all of these events can cost you money, whether in fines, lost profits or out of pocket expenses following a claim.
 But, it’s never too late to help your situation.

-So what do you do if a previous homeowner has made renovations to your home but didn’t go through the proper channels of permitting and inspection?
+So what do you do if a previous homeowner has made renovations to your home but didn't go through the proper channels of permitting and inspection?
 Or perhaps you got the DIY bug and chose to do renovations on your home but didn’t get a permit.
-Well, if you plan on living the rest of your life in the same home – no harm, no foul (unless you run into a faulty build that causes harm).
+Well, if you plan on living the rest of your life in the same home - no harm, no foul (unless you run into a faulty build that causes harm).
 But, if you’re like every other homeowner, your needs will change or maybe your job will and you’ll be faced with selling your home.

 The cost and ease of getting a permit after the fact depends on the type of remodeling work done and whether an inspector can examine the work without having you deconstruct it.
 And yes, it sometimes depends on the personality of the inspector and his need to see down to the nitty-gritty of your work.
 The fees associated with the paperwork are not much more than they would have been if you applied for the permit before doing the work.
 When you come to the permit office with the intention of doing the right thing, you will usually find the employees willing to help.